Qiwi2681/fra-scraper/README.md

 TODO:
 1. rebalance url chunks between threads
-2. use requests instead of selenium for small posts
-    ^
-    create cache of "long" threads to go over later
+2. use requests instead of selenium for small posts/n ^/n create cache of "long" threads to go over later
 3. scrape posts from users while waiting for new homepage results